 While most companies are working hard on their employee engagement plans, there is one thing workers should do to improve their own productivity.
 While it is comfortable to sit in one place and keep working for long hours until all the work is done, this can quickly lead to burnout and tired eyes.

 What employees should do is take short breaks from their work and walk around the office or outside.
 A short break will help to rejuvenate the mind and stretch the muscles so your entire body feels refreshed.
 You could also try finding a place away from your desk where you can sit quietly and meditate or listen to some music.

 The important thing to remember is that you are not a robot—it isn’t possible to work consistently well over an eight or nine-hour period if your posture is bad and your mind is numb.
 Taking a break will help you revitalize your body so you can accomplish more in a shorter period of time.

-With deadlines looming and work pressure piling up, many employees think it is prudent to skip their lunch break and eat at their desks.
+With deadlines looming and work pressure piling up, many employees and Startup CEOs think it is prudent to skip their lunch break and eat at their desks.
 Everyone has become excellent at multi-tasking so surely you can eat while you work?

 Have you ever felt lethargic or unable to concentrate after having lunch at your desk?
 Eating lunch at your desk is why you feel that way.
 Not taking your lunch break has a detrimental effect on your state of mind and makes you less productive.
 By eating and working at the same time, you can’t savor your food properly, and most importantly, your mind doesn’t get the much-needed break it needs from being stimulated throughout the morning.